kwantlen/scenarios/frank.rst

 Frank asks Juliana if some of the virtual tutors will be at convocation.
 She’s not sure; most of them work from home and don’t attend campus much.
 Besides, it’s quite possible that some of them will have course responsibilities at the same time as convocation.
 It would be a shame, Frank muses, not to see Dr. Childan, who was a great virtual tutor.
 He told stories, like Dr. Tagomi, but Childan’s stories were usually about the past, about the ebb and flow of history, about how we repeat so many of our past mistakes without realizing what we are doing.
 Frank is sure that if Childan is at the convocation he will take pains to point out to everyone that it is the hundredth anniversary of the Pearl Harbor attacks.
 It’s one of Childan’s favorite stories: how the Americans never imagined an attack was possible, how they ignored the warning signs, and how they were eventually devastated by the precise planning of the Japanese.
 Juliana likes that story too.
 In fact, she posted the famous Schelling quotation about the attack as a persistent post on her wall display.
 Every morning, after the display wakes her and scrolls through the trajectory of her day, Juliana sees the last, insistent reminder.
 It says:

-     “There is a tendency in our planning to confuse the unfamiliar with the improbable.
+     There is a tendency in our planning to confuse the unfamiliar with the improbable.
      The contingency we have not considered seriously looks strange; what looks strange is thought improbable;
-     what is improbable need not be considered seriously.”
+     what is improbable need not be considered seriously.

 Frank is not sure how the next phase of his life will unfold.
 He doesn’t know how he will pay off his educational debt, and he isn’t sure he wants to work for Cinnadella for the rest of his life.
 But at least he has choices, and a curious temperament, and after tomorrow a credential that will set him on his way.
 He lies back, gazes at the ceiling, and wonders about his future.